 import type { User } from '@/types'

-If a type is not in `@/types`, it is module-private.
-Search `@/types` before
+If a type is not in `@/types`, treat it as module-private.
+Search `@/types`

-A single import path makes “did this already exist” answerable in one grep.
+A single import path makes “did this already exist?” answerable in one search.

 Step 3: Add a ts-morph CI check for duplicate type names